sharenowTech/erna/README.md

 The basic idea behind erna is to enter a specific command, choose your current location and get your match at 11:30am Europe/Berlin.
 In case of an odd number of applicants, there's one group of three people.
 Otherwise it is a 1on1.
 You get even notified in the unfortunate case of no match.
 But don't be sad – keep trying and tell your coworkers about the app 😉.

 It is still work in progress and uses internal storage.
 Feel free to contribute new storage providers or other features.
+Since erna uses internal storage ensure that the app is scaled exactly once at a single datacenter.

 ## Configuration
-> The configuration is based on environment variables.
+The configuration is based on environment variables.

 - `LOCATIONS`